ned14/outcome/doc/md/03-tutorial.md

 completed operations can lose other people's data just as much as ignoring errors and proceeding regardless.

+\todo Mention disadvantages, like doubling the API count (needing double the API reference docs etc), forcing the caller to create an error code, not trapping when errors are not checked etc

-Summarising this into a design pattern:
+Summarising this section into a design pattern:

 \subsection sea-of-noexcept The "Islands of exception throw in a sea of noexcept" design pattern